 Applying for building consent

-To apply for building consent, you need to fill out the building consent application form and provide two copies of your plans and supporting documents.
+To apply for building consent, you need to fill out the building consent application form and provide one copy of your plan and supporting documents.
 There are some additional requirements for commercial building consent applications, please contact us to discuss what may be required.

-You can apply for building consent online at www.goshift.co.nz/apply-online.
+You can apply for a building consent online on the Simpli Portal.

-You can download the building consent application form and the guide to completing the form below or from www.goshift.co.nz/tool-box
+If you wish to apply using a hard copy, you can download the building consent application form and the guide to completing the form below or from https://simpli.govt.nz/tool-box

-Guide to completing the building consent application form (1.57MB PDF)
+Guide to completing the building consent application form (924KB pdf)

-Your application can be lodged at any Council Service Centre, by electronic means or by mail.
+Your application can be lodged at any Council Service Centre, via email or through the simpli portal.
 The application will be checked before being accepted to ensure that all of the required information is supplied.

 Ensuring your application form is correct and complete